There are no products in your shopping cart.

 Your colposcopist may take a sample of tissue from your cervix.
 This is sometimes called a punch biopsy.

 Your colposcopist will explain the biopsy before they take it.
 Some people find it uncomfortable, but it should not be painful.
-Remember, you are in control.
-If it hurts, ask your colposcopist to stop.
+Remember, you are in control and if it hurts you can ask your colposcopist to stop.

 Your colposcopist will take between 1 to 3 biopsies to make sure they have enough tissue from different areas of the cervix.
 They send the sample of tissue to a laboratory for testing.